7 Secrets to Successful Video Marketing in Higher Education

 How will you encourage contacts to move through the buyer’s (or in this case, student’s) journey, turning from awareness to consideration, and then from consideration to decision?
 In higher education, video content can make a huge difference.

-It is noted that 66% of teens in the US watch online videos everyday.
-Moreover, 73% of Universities use video for learning or remote teaching.
+It is noted that 66% of teens in the US watch online videos every day.
+Moreover, 99% of Institutions incorporate videos for learning.
 No matter how enthusiastic you are or how opposed you are to this practice, its use has become commonplace.
 Marketing and admissions professionals at colleges and universities are taking advantage of this growing market and honing their production skills to edge out their competitors.
 With these 7 tips, stay on top of your higher education video marketing.

 1. Tell a Story